Rose et Feuilles de Menthe

 Cardamome et Citron de Sanguine

 Sweet, perfumey and slightly spicy cardamom and candied blood orange peel.
-Available in noir and lait.
+Available in noir.

 Herbes de Provence: